 As technologies continue to evolve, the options for fire detection and suppression systems come with increasing variety, offering today’s businesses and property owners a welcome, but sometimes confusing, choice.
-Underlying the decision of which solution to choose, is the concern that the components must work seamlessly with each other to ensure that their ability to rapidly detect, notify, and control a fire is not jeopardised.
+Choosing the right system for you is complicated by the fact that the components must work seamlessly with each other so their ability to rapidly detect, and control a fire is not jeopardised.

-A typical fire system works by having all its components, including detectors, call-points, and sounders, connected together to form a robust infrastructure that’s managed centrally from a control panel.
+A typical fire system has all its components connected together to form a robust infrastructure that is managed centrally from a control panel.
 Each component uses a particular protocol, which is essentially the language that electronic products use to communicate with each other.

 There are two types of protocol for fire systems: open or closed.